Why the University of Minnesota?

 "The kind of research being done – especially stem cell and shunt research – attracted me to the program.
 After I started, I noticed that you get strong support from attendings.
 They provide a lot of attention, teaching, and feedback." - Joshua Lim, Resident

 "The program has stable, solid, principled leadership.
 Faculty members are really excellent in terms of their expertise.
-We learn from them firsthand; I don’t think I would get this everywhere." –Akshay Gupte, Resident
+We learn from them firsthand; I don’t think I would get this everywhere." –Akshay Gupte, Chief Resident

 Graduate placements since 2004